ukgov-equality-hub/smc-son/son/content/universities/2026/rankings/social-mobility-coefficient-with-location-weighting.md

 title: 'Social mobility coefficient (with location weighting) ranking'
 ---

-Measures how universities actually intake compares against the specific pool of young people who achieved the required grades for that university (same as the ‘social mobility coefficient’), but it accounts for geography by giving higher importance on qualified students who live close to the university campus.
+This coefficient measures how each university’s student intake compares with the pool of 18 to 19 year olds in England who achieved the required grades for that university.

+It adjusts the social mobility coefficient for location, by giving more importance to qualified students who live close to the university.
 This better reflects the reality that many disadvantaged students prefer to study locally.

-You should use the location-adjusted view for universities that recruit locally, but look at the non-adjusted view for universities that recruit nationally.
+This ranking might be more appropriate to assess universities that recruit locally.

 ::: tabs